-Botox & Spasticity
+Botox and Spasticity

-As with all injections, the patient may experience pain, tenderness or bruising.
-Other side effects such as flu like symptoms, joint pain, headaches, skin rash, itchiness, nausea and even dizziness.
+the patient may experience pain, tenderness or bruising.
+Other side effects such as flu-like symptoms, joint pain, headaches, skin rash, itchiness, nausea and even dizziness.
 However these are only temporary and should clear-up very fast.

 Botox Injections are not only for stroke survivors but also for other causes of spasticity such as injury to the central nervous system due to accidents, falls etc. Cerebral Palsy, Multiple Sclerosis and Spinal Cord Injury patients can use Botox Treatment to help in their recovery processes.